fjsantosb/php-crud/README.md

-# php-crud
+# crud: create, read, update and delete
-php-crud snipped using mongodb
+Crud snipped done in php, javascript and mongodb as ddbb.